abhinav031/Termbot/README.md

 - Calculate
 - Convert weight
 - Tell the weather
-- Countdown/
+- Countdown

 And most importantly:

 - Exit

 ### If you wanna use it for some reason: